Demoboy/KMJCronBundle/README.md

-KMJPayPalBridgeBundle
+KMJUpdateBundle
 ================================

-Welcome to the KMJPayPalBridgeBundle.
-The goal of this bundle is to provide an easy way to integrate the Paypal SDK into a Symfony project.
+Welcome to the KMJUpdateBundle.
+The goal of this bundle is to provide an easy way to keep code bases the same across servers, a push once and it will get done approach.

 1) Installation
 ----------------------------------

-KMJPayPalBridgeBundle can conveniently be installed via Composer.
+KMJUpdateBundle can conveniently be installed via Composer.
 Just add the following to your composer.json file:

 <pre>
 // composer.json